atomaszewicz/Bond/RStudio/Analysis.md

 ## Box Office

 First we state that all numbers in this section are in $USD and adjusted for inflation as of May 2017, and 'domestic' refers to the US performance.
 Next must do discuss domestic/global box office as well as adjusting these numbers for inflation.
 Our two sources for this section are the websites Box Office Mojo (BOM) and The Numbers.
 BOM gives box office figures both adjusted and unadjusted for inflation, but only domestically.
 The Numbers on the other hand, gives domestic and global box office, as well as estimated budgets, all in unadjusted terms.
+I feel we must mention that while online ratings concern mostly modern opinions of these movies, box office figures are without hindsight.
+Box Office grosses suffer from societal changes around the world including taste in movies, general interest in attending movies, modifications of global/domestic marketing strategies and of course, and presumptions about actors, directors,producers, etc. With this in mind, in this section I will spend a little more time attempting to explain the background of films and actors to try and give context to the box office figures we will see.

 Our first order of business is to get the global box office figures adjusted for inflation.

 ### Global and Domestic Gross
 To adjust our global box office data for inflation, I will create a vector that catalogues the ratio of unadjusted domestic to unadjusted global then multiply the adjusted domestic by this vector.